 - 43% of participants said they would consider making a purchase from the brand.

+The erosion of consumers’ trust in social media channels has been growing for some time, and that negative impression impacts brands that choose to advertise on those platforms.
+A recent eMarketer report noted that only 19% of consumers trust ads on social media.
 These results are more important than ever in a time where social media and search environments are overly saturated (OR) performance is costly.

 That’s because, in these environments, ads can be:

 - Placed beside user-generated content (UGC) that brands can’t control

 - Skipped when they’re presented before a video that someone really wants to see

 - At worst, placed in an entirely irrelevant environment to be promptly ignored

 In some cases, social environments alone can’t cut it.
 This was the case for Universal Music Group (UMG), a Taboola client representing heavy metal band Metallica.

 UMG turned to Taboola’s premium publisher network after they realized quality audiences in the German market couldn’t be reached through social environments.
 The campaign saw more than 260,000 video impressions in just four weeks.

 Roborock is another excellent example of an advertiser that needed to expand its campaigns beyond Facebook and Google to reach more audiences at scale.

 The brand ran video campaigns across Taboola’s premium publisher network and amassed over 18 million impressions and more than 4 million completed views with a 25% decrease in CPM.